2023 Summer Chinese Language Immersion Program

 - Apply your command of the language to real-life situations by honoring a Language Pledge in which you agree to only speak Chinese for the duration of the program.
 The pledge encourages an active learning environment and leads to significant learning results.
 Please note that repeated violations of the pledge may lead to dismissal from the program.

-- Participate in multiple field trips in Shanghai, Chinese culture classes, and Friday meals with Faculty to try different Chinese cuisines (subject to COVID-19 conditions at the time).
+- Participate in multiple field trips in Shanghai, Chinese culture classes, and meals with faculty to try different Chinese cuisines (subject to COVID-19 conditions at the time).

 - Earn 8 academic credits that will be recorded on your NYU transcript.
 Please note that it is your responsibility to work with your university’s academic advisor to determine whether and how a course might count towards your degree requirements.

 - Understand and obtain information from extended and complex conversations.

 - Express and expound on, in extended length, feelings, opinions, and viewpoints in interpersonal conversations and in presentations related to social-cultural topics, with a high level of fluency and accuracy in pronunciation and grammar use.